 - A Diversity, Equity and Inclusion Standing Board Committee was formed to focus on moving this work forward within the organization and through our programs.
 We invite community members who are passionate and/or experienced to join us on this committee.
 For more information, please contact Doug Katz at firstname.lastname@example.org.

-- Current Board and staff will participate in Groundwater, a racial equity training presented by the Racial Equity Institute, by the end of 2020.
+- Current Board and staff will participate in Groundwater, a racial equity training presented by the Racial Equity Institute.
 This training will be mandatory for all incoming Board and staff.
+Each year Countryside will continue its learning and develop regular and intentional opportunities.

 - In partnership with CVNP and its partners, a DEI Committee was formed to address ways that we can collectively build a welcoming, inclusive park experience for everyone by working toward antiracism and equity in our park.